From Moral Issues that Divide Us

 Non-harm: the duty to not injure others

 Ross recognizes that there may be others to add to this list, but these are ones that we all know self-evidently.
 He refers to these as prima facie duties (Latin for “first appearance”), which means that each one is morally binding unless a different duty emerges that overrides the first one.
 Suppose, for example, that my Aunt Martha asks me what I think about her new hat.
 My first duty is to be truthful (“fidelity” on the above list).
-But my personal opinion is that her hat is ugly, and if I tell her the truth I risk unnecessarily hurting her feelings (which goes against the duty of “non-harm” on the above list).
+My personal opinion is that her hat is ugly, even though I recognize that other people her age might feel differently.
+If I tell her the truth about how I personally feel, then I risk unnecessarily hurting her feelings (which goes against the duty of “non-harm” on the above list).
 This creates a conflict between my two duties of fidelity and non-harm.
 Which should I follow?
 In this situation, my greater obligation is to avoid hurting her feelings.
-Thus, my duties of fidelity and non-harm are both initially prima facie duties, but, in the end, it is only the duty of non-harm that emerges as my actual duty.
+Thus, by themselves, my duties of fidelity and non-harm are equally valid prima facie duties, but in this situation it is only the duty of non-harm that emerges as my actual duty.
 According to Ross, there is no way to rank order the priority of our duties beforehand, and so we cannot know ahead of time which will be the stronger duty.
-We must wait until a conflict arises in a particular situation, and we must use our own insight in that situation to determine which of our conflicting duties is our actual duty.
+We must wait until a conflict arises in a particular situation, and we must use our own insight in that situation to determine which of our two conflicting duties is our actual duty.

 Consequentialist theories became popular in the 18th century by philosophers who wanted a quick way to morally assess an action by appealing to experience, rather than by appealing to gut intuitions or long lists of questionable duties.
 In fact, the most attractive feature of consequentialism is that it appeals to publicly observable consequences of actions.
 There are three main types of consequentialist theories: